JLiangNKU/FGNSC/README.md

 ## Usage

-1. Clone this repository
+1. Clone this repository;

 ```shell
 git clone https://github.com/JLiangNKU/FGNSC
 ```

-2. open the matlab and cd into the repository
+2. Open matlab and cd into the repository;

-3. run main.m and get the clustering result of the extended Yale B dataset.
+3. Run main.m and get the clustering result of the extended Yale B dataset.

 ## Contact